lochetti/MC558/README.md

 Algorithms implemented:

-1. Isomorphism Test: Applies some heuristics to discover if two graphs are isomorphics (Work well for non-regular graphs);
+1. Isomorphism Test: Applies some heuristics to discover if two graphs are isomorphics (Works well for non-regular graphs);

 2. Planarity Test: An implementation of Demoucron, Malgrange and Pertuiset algorithms to discovers if a graph is planar or not